szwiep/py_SBeLT/THEORY.md

 We overcame these two challenges by using probability density functions which provide for modes displaced from zero (generally > 1 or more particle diameter equivalents in length), and for which the probability of sampling relatively small values Pr(X<=x) vanishes as x &#8594; 0.
 At present, **'py_SBeLT'** uses the normal or lognormal probability density functions to specify sediment particle travel distances (Fig. 2).
-The normal distribution notably does not satisfy observations of travel distance distributions that are skewed to long lengths.
-However, we have incorporated the normal distribution as a model reference condition with respect to generating quasi-random sets of travel distances.
+The normal distribution notably does not satisfy observations of travel distance distributions that are skewed to long lengths, and it can also yield negative travel distances.
+With respect to the first issue, we have incorporated the normal distribution within the model build as a reference condition for generating quasi-random sets of travel distances, consistent with numerous statistical sampling approaches.
+We address the second issue by limiting possible travel distance values to >= 0 when the normal distribution is selected.

 |![Image](/figures/lognormal.png)
 |:--:|
 | *Figure 2.
 Example Lognormal pdf used to set the particle travel distance in **`py_SBeLT`**.* |

 The selected probability density function is specified by the user or default settings can be used (see README.md, paper.md and DEFAULT_PARAMS.md).
 The readme.md provides the distribution function parameter value ranges tested to date.
-The gamma distribution, for example, can also provide modes displaced from zero, and with distribution shapes that are skewed to longer lengths.
-Furthermore, physical experiments that in part motivated development of **`py_SBeLT`** report that particle hop distances are well described by the Weibull distribution (Fathel et al., 2015)(Fig. 3).
-Note however that
-**'py_SBeLT'** would likely produce isolated particle piles if the shape parameter *k* were constrained to values <1 (Fathel et al., 2015).
+Additional probability density functions can also be used to sample particle travel distances.
+For example, the gamma distribution can provide modes displaced from zero, and with distribution shapes that are skewed to longer lengths.
+Physical experiments that in part motivated development of **`py_SBeLT`** report that particle hop distances are well described by the Weibull distribution (Fathel et al., 2015)(Fig. 3).
+Note however that **'py_SBeLT'** would likely produce isolated particle piles if the shape parameter *k* of the Weibull distribution were constrained to values <1 (Fathel et al., 2015).
 This limitation reflects the present model build which simulates rarefied transport along a downstream profile of particles with available deposition locations constrained by particle diameter.
 We expect that a model build expanded to cross-stream scales of many particle diameters in length might be more capable of simulating the experimental conditions reported by Fathel et al. (2015).
-These additional pdfs can be easily incorporated into future model extensions using the **'scipy.stats'** library of functions.
+An additional probability density function that could be incorporated for travel distance sampling is the
+Pareto distribution, which is subject to a minimum value for the model random variable.
+In the present case the minimum value could be set to ~> 1 or more particle diameter equivalents in length in order to avoid the particle piling issue described above.
+The Pareto distribution, like the lognormal distribution, also has the advantage of being heavy-tailed where the variance becomes undefined for certain shape parameters.
+This provides an additional opportunities to illustrate the consequences of heavy-tailed distributions and the influence on the time-series of sediment flux.
+These additional and other pdfs can be easily incorporated into future model extensions using the **'scipy.stats'** library of functions.

 |![Image](/figures/weibull.png)
 |:--:|